Earn your next badge with some help from the New-York Historical Society!

 To book a program, please email us at email@example.com or call (212) 873-3400 ext.
 352

-Experience New York’s role in the war for our nation’s independence from the perspectives of the people who lived through it: loyalists, patriots, slaves, free blacks, and soldiers.
+Experience New York’s role in the war for our nation’s independence from the perspectives of the people who lived through it: loyalists, patriots, enslaved people, free black residents, and soldiers.
 Before and during the Revolution, New Yorkers were contentiously divided between supporters of the crown and those with burgeoning revolutionary ideals.
-These tensions exploded during the Revolution —when New York was the setting for multiple battles and a center of fierce intellectual debate—and continued to simmer for years afterward.
-This program also provides an introduction to the New-York Historical Society and the work of historians.
+These tensions exploded during the Revolution—when New York was the setting for multiple battles and a center of fierce intellectual debate—and continued to simmer for years afterward.

 Experience New York’s role in the war for our nation’s independence from the perspectives of the people who lived through it: loyalists, patriots, slaves, free blacks, and soldiers.
 Before and during the Revolution, New Yorkers were contentiously divided between supporters of the crown and those with burgeoning revolutionary ideals.
 These tensions exploded during the Revolution—when New York was the setting for multiple battles and a center of fierce intellectual debate—and continued to simmer for years afterward.